KozaSniezna/p5js/snake/README.md

 - Add longest snake record... without a DB or some sort of online storage, this would only be per game session...
 - It seems impossible to ride along the walls now.
 Check wall collision detection.
-  (as a stopgap, I just made it where food will never be placed exactly on any wall) Other possible user controlled settings:
+  (as a stopgap, I just made it where food will never be placed exactly on any wall)
- - start snake at a random place on the screen
- - start snake moving in a random direction

 Anything other ideas?